Magdi Allam: Religious beliefs

-Political career: MEP
+Political career

-He joined politics in 2009, being elected as a Member of the European Parliament (in June 2009) with the center-right Christian-democrat Italian party UDC.
+In June 2009, he was elected as a Member of the European Parliament with the center-right Christian-democrat Italian party UDC.
 He also founded a personal movement called "Io Amo L'Italia" (I love Italy).
-However, as a Member of the European Parliament he is still a member of the UDC delegation in the EP (EPP party group).
+However, while a Member of the European Parliament (between 2009 and 2014) he remained a member of the UDC delegation in the EPP party group.

-Opinion and stances
+Views and opinions

-Early progressive views (1978-2003)

 During most of his journalistic career (roughly from 1978 to 2003), Allam worked at the center-left leaning and moderate La Repubblica.
 As he was often employed as a Middle East envoy, most of his articles were reportage more than commentaries, characterized by a neutral tone and argumentative style, and his personal views were rarely reported.
 His own stances were nevertheless made public via a forum on La Repubblica and in numerous interviews and appearances on talk shows.

-On the compatibility between Islam and the West

 For a long time, he maintained the position that Islam was compatible with Western civilization and values and he tried to build and believe in a progressive, moderate and liberal Islam.
 In a meeting with high school students broadcast on Italian public television RAI, he declared: